 The last hole of the 2018 surface drill program, FA-18-051 intersected an approximately 200m wide, previously unknown package of favorable intermediate to mafic host rocks with broad low-grade gold mineralization throughout.
-This new mineralized system is made up of a stockwork of gold-bearing veins surrounding more focused higher-grade shear zones which are similar to the ones found in the main deposit.
+This new mineralized system is made up of a network of gold-bearing veins and shear zones.
 The broad, mineralized corridor graded 0.90 g/t gold over 105.00 metres, which includes several higher grade shear zones: 3.93 g/t gold over 9.96 m (including 12.70 g/t gold over 2.71 m), 3.13 g/t gold over 4.78 m, 5.16 g/t gold over 3.40 m and 5.92 g/t gold over 1.44 m.

 This discovery, which was named Area 51, lines up well with a strong break in the airborne magnetic signatures, and this gold system appears to have formed along the regional contact of a, thus far unknown, southern extension of the Jeremie Pluton.
-Geophysical data indicates that this northwest-southeast-trending contact may extend over 2.5 kilometres on the Property and appears to control other, so far isolated, historic gold intersections including 34.20 g/t gold over 0.32 m in FA-06-299.
+Geophysical data indicates that this northwest-southeast-trending contact may extend over 2.5 kilometres on the property and appears to control other, so far isolated, historic gold intersections including 34.20 g/t gold over 0.32 m in FA-06-299.
 The Area 51 gold system represents one of the main targets for the 2019 exploration drill program.